USDA-SCINet/scinet-site/sn_collections/_guides/legacy-login.md

 ---

-This page contains depreciated login procedures.
+This page contains deprecated login procedures.
 If you have a LincPass or YubiKey, you should use [the Step-based login instructions](/guides/access/login). <!--excerpt-->

 Before accessing various SCINet resources, new users need to ssh either to Ceres or Atlas cluster and change the temporary password.
 Note that home directories on Atlas are not created right away, so it is recommended to wait a day after receiving email with the credentials before logging to Atlas cluster.